amit-kumar-cse/tech_notes/frontend/Styling/CSS_Mastry_book_v3/ch2.md

   background: yellow;
 }
 ```
-Feel free to use any properties for pseudo elements.
+Feel free to use any css properties for pseudo elements.

 ### Pesudo classes
 **What are pseudo classes**

-When you want to structure an element based on something other then the structure of the document.
+When you want to structure an element based on something other than the structure of the document.
 * eg.
     * state of that element (link, form, input )
 ```css